Approximation theory for distant Bang calculus: Introduction

-However, the \bang{}-calculus exhibits the same issue as CbV: ill-formed redexes may block evaluation.
-One might expect that adapting the $\sigma$-rules to the \bang{}-calculus would solve this issue; however, while the CbV calculus with $\sigma$-rules is confluent, this is not the case for the \bang{} calculus ~\cite[Sec.2.3]{ehrhard2016bang}.
-Confluence can be recovered modulo an equivalence relation contained in the $\sigma$-equivalence generated by the $\sigma$-rules, but this forces us to work modulo said equivalence.
-Another solution to this problem is to consider the distance variant \emph{(\dbang{})}~\cite{bucciarelli2023bang}, similar to the distant variant of CbV.
+However, the \bang{}-calculus exhibits the same issue as \cbv{}: ill-formed redexes may block evaluation.
+One might expect that adapting the $\sigma$-rules to the \bang{}-calculus would solve this issue; however, while the \cbv{} calculus with $\sigma$-rules is confluent, this is not the case for the \bang{} calculus ~\cite[Sec.2.3]{ehrhard2016bang}.
+Confluence can be recovered modulo an equivalence relation contained in the $\sigma$-equivalence generated by the $\sigma$-rules, but this requires working modulo said equivalence.
+Another solution to this problem is to consider the distance variant \emph{(\dbang{})}~\cite{bucciarelli2023bang}, similar to the distant variant of \cbv{}.
 This allows us to work without the $\sigma$-rules and the aforementioned equivalences.
 This new system has been shown to be confluent~\cite{bucciarelli2023bang}.
-It has also been used in unifying multiple results for dCbN and dCbV.
-For instance, in~\cite{arrial-diligence} the authors show that the rewriting results (confluence, factorization) of \dbang{} carries over to the dCbN and dCbV setting using the translations into \dbang{}\footnote{Note that while the translation of dCbN into \dbang{} is the usual one mentioned before, the authors use a new translations for CbV which will be discussed in Section~\ref{sec:translations}}.
-Similarly, the notion of solvability in both dCbN and dCbV has been captured through the notion of \emph{meaningfulness} in \dbang{}~\cite{kag24, arrial-genericity}.
+It has also been used in unifying multiple results for \dcbn{} and \dcbv{}.
+For instance, in~\cite{arrial-diligence} the authors show that the rewriting results (confluence, factorization) of \dbang{} carry over to the \dcbn{} and \dcbv{} setting using the translations into \dbang{}\footnote{Note that while the translation of \dcbn{} into \dbang{} is the usual one mentioned before, the authors use a new translations for \cbv{} which will be discussed in Section~\ref{sec:translations}}.
+Similarly, the notion of solvability in both \dcbn{} and \dcbv{} has been captured through the notion of \emph{meaningfulness} in \dbang{}~\cite{kag24, arrial-genericity}.
 However, despite significant progress, the approximation theory of the \dbang{}-calculus remains largely underdeveloped.

 A recent work by Mazza \& Dufour tried to close that gap~\cite{mazza-dufour}: they developed a generic notion of Böhm tree and Taylor expansion for a language called \proc{}, representing untyped proof structures.
-They showed how any language that can be embedded into \proc{} in a ``nice way'' inherits the notions of Böhm Trees and Taylor expansion from \proc{}, and their commutation Theorem.
+They showed how any language that can be embedded into \proc{} in a ``nice way'' inherits the notions of Böhm tree and Taylor expansion from \proc{}, and their commutation Theorem.
 In particular, \dbang{} admit such an embedding.
-However, no notion of meaningfulness exists in \proc{} and it is not clear how to relate the results from CbN and CbV with the notion developed in~\cite{mazza-dufour}.
+However, no notion of meaningfulness exists in \proc{} and it is not clear how to relate the results from \cbn{} and \cbv{} with the notion developed in~\cite{mazza-dufour}.